 Another blog article I am currently working on (as of 22.04.20) which I will update, and improve upon over the coming days/weeks.
-This one of histamine intolerance.
+This one is on histamine intolerance.

 What Is Histamine?

-Histamine is an important chemical mediator that causes vasodilation and increased vascular permeability and may even contribute to anaphylactic reactions
+Histamine is an important immune mediator, involved in the immune and inflammatory response, that causes vasodilation (the widening of blood vessels) and increased vascular permeability and may even contribute to anaphylactic reactions.

-An organic nitrogenous compound involved in local immune responses, as well as regulating physiological function in the gut and acting as a neurotransmitter for the brain, spinal cord, and uterus.
-It is involved in the inflammatory response and has a central role as a mediator of itching.
-As part of an immune response to foreign pathogens, it is produced by basophils and by mast cells found in nearby connective tissues.
+As part of an immune response to foreign pathogens (a bacterium, virus, or other microorganism that can cause disease), it is produced by immune cells called basophils and mast cells.
 It increases the permeability of the capillaries to white blood cells and some proteins, to allow them to engage pathogens in the infected tissues.

 It plays a central role in the pathogenesis of several allergic diseases, such as atopic dermatitis, allergic rhinitis, and allergic asthma